• Skip to main content

 • Something Familiar and Something New - This is a great time to try out new fruits and veggies.
 Add familiar favorites that you know they like, but try new foods occasionally too!
 And if they didn't like it this time, don't be afraid to try it again in a few months, tastes change!

 • Take the Pressure Off of Dinner! - Why does dinner seem to be the toughest meal of the day?
 It can be when the picky eaters just flat out refuse.
 So take the pressure off, knowing that their next "meal" will be a very healthy bedtime snack.
-A Taste Test can BE lunch if it needs to be, it can make up for a picky dinner, prepare for an overnight growth spurt, or be eaten late morning, after school or whenever the kids are hungry.
+A Taste Test can be lunch if it needs to be, it can make up for a picky dinner, prepare for an overnight growth spurt, or be eaten late morning, after school or whenever the kids are hungry.

 A plate of sliced apples dipped in peanut butter and sprinkled with granola and raisins.